NAVY SECRETARY NOMINEE, JOHN PHELAN, SAYS THAT SHIPBUILDING IS A TOP PRIORITY

 John Phelan Replaces Carlos Del Toro

-The nomination of Phelan would position him as the 79th Secretary of the Navy, putting him responsible for over 900,000 people and $210+ billion each year.
+Phelan is the 79th Secretary of the Navy, putting him responsible for over 900,000 people and $210+ billion each year.

 In recent history, most people who take on the Secretary of the Navy role have experience related to the military—20 out of 26 people to held the position in more than the last seven decades were Veterans.

-This includes Carlos Del Toro, a Navy Vet with over two decades of experience and multiple tours of duty at sea—he is who Phelan will replace under Trump’s second administration.
+This includes Carlos Del Toro, a Navy Vet with over two decades of experience and multiple tours of duty at sea—he is who Phelan is replacing under Trump’s second administration.

 Going to SMU and Harvard is a surefire way to receive an impressive education; however, unlike Phelan, Del Toro has received a military-specific education, with attendance including the United States Naval Academy, the Naval Postgraduate School, and the Naval War College.